 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Scheme absence due to COVID- 19.
-You have already paid your employee's sick pay (use the SPP calculator to work out how much to pay) You're claiming for an employee who's eligible for sick pay due to coronavirus You have a PAYE payroll scheme that was created and started on or before 28 February 2020 You had fewer than 250 employees on 28 February 2020 across all your PAYE payroll schemes Employees do not have to give you a doctor's fit note for you to make a claim.
-But you can ask them to give you either: An isolation note from NHS-111 if they are self-isolating and cannot work because of coronavirus The NHS or GP letter telling them to stay at home for at least 12 weeks because they're at high risk of severe illness from coronavirus The Scheme covers all types of employees on agency contracts and employees on flexible or zero hours contracts as well as fixed term contract until the date their contract ends).
+Statutory Sick Pay (SSP) Rebate Allows small-and medium-sized businesses and employers to reclaim Statutory Sick Pay (SSP) paid for sickness due absence due to COVID-19.
+The Coronavirus Statutory Sick Pay Rebate Scheme will repay employers the Statutory Sick Pay paid to current or former employees This scheme is for employers.
+You can claim back up to 2 weeks of SSP if: You have already paid your employee's sick pay (use the SPP calculator to work out how much to pay) You're claiming for an employee who's eligible for sick pay due to coronavirus You have a PAYE payroll scheme that was created and started on or before 28 February 2020 You had fewer than 250 employees on 28 February 2020 across all your PAYE payroll schemes Employees do not have to give you a doctor's fit note for you to make a claim.
+But you can ask them to give you either: An isolation note from NHS-111 if they are self-isolating and cannot work because of coronavirus The NHS or GP letter telling them to stay at home for at least 12 weeks because they're at high risk of severe illness from coronavirus The online service you'll use to claim back Statutory Sick Pay is now available.
+Use the SSP calculator to work out the actual amount you can claim.
 You must have paid your employees' sick pay before you claim it back If you use an agent who is authorised to do PAYE online for you, they will be able to claim on your behalf.
 Employers who are unable to claim online should have received a letter on an alternative way to claim.
 Contact HMRC if you have not received a letter and are unable to make any eligible claims online.
 If you make multiple claims, the claim periods can overlap.
-Before you make a claim Check that you can use the Coronavirus Statutory Sick Pay Rebate Scheme Be registered for PAYE Online Have already paid your employees' sick pay Work out your claim period You'll need: The number of employees you are claiming for Start and end dates of your claim period
+Before you make a claim Check that you can use the Coronavirus Statutory Sick Pay Rebate Scheme Be registered for PAYE Online Have already paid your employees' sick pay